Needlesslord/Research-Project-Installer/docs/README.md

 **You will need a bitmap (.bmp).**

 In this TODO I will remind you of some .nsi syntax.
 You will have to add a .nsh for the [MUI](https://en.wikipedia.org/wiki/Nullsoft_Scriptable_Install_System#Modern_user_interface) to control the interface (UI Dialog).
-In this case, you have to add a "heather image" to personalize your interface.
+In this case, you have to add a "header image" to personalize your interface.
 You will have to use "!define" and you must do it under the *!include "MUI.nsh"*.
 Bear in mind the localization of your script, since in the previous step you chose a directory to both save the .nsi file and a directory where your installer will take the files from.

 #### TODO3: Icon executable